Poly and Trivex: Facts and Fiction

 Introduced in 2001 by PPG, as the only lens material other than polycarbonate to pass FDA Impact Resistance Test (@ 1mm CT), the High Velocity Impact Test, and meet ANSI Z87.1 '89 standards, Trivex has been slowly increasing in both popularity and availability.
 While Trivex has a slightly lower refractive index (1.53 compared to 1.58), it's specific gravity, 1.11g/cm3, makes it the lightest of any lens material available today.
 Like polycarbonate, Trivex also has inherent UV protection.
 However, unlike polycarbonate, Trivex has an Abbe value of 45, making it optically superior on paper.
 The tensile strength of Trivex makes it highly resistant to cracking around drill holes.
 In fact, Younger Optics guarantees its Trivex products (Trilogy) for life, against stress fractures and drill mount cracking.

 Trivex has the impact resistance and inherent UV protection of polycarbonate.
-With a lower index of refraction, Trivex may be slightly thicker than polycarbonate, but is lighter, and can be surfaced to the same 1mm center thickness.
+With a lower index of refraction, Trivex may be slightly thicker than polycarbonate, but is negligibly lighter, and can be surfaced to the same 1mm center thickness.
 Trivex rises above polycarbonate with both its optical quality and suitability for drill mounting in theory.
 But as our video showed, real-world tests may yield different results.

 A couple of key points we discovered in our testing is first of all, when you're dealing with average prescriptions, the differences in the material performance are often negligible, also keep in mind that when any type of coating is added, all bets are off in terms of impact resistance.